vign2020/disease-prediction/README.md

-# 🖤Disease prediction using mahcine learning 🖤
+# 🖤🏣🌡Disease prediction using mahcine learning 🌡🖤🏣

 Diseases of often become dangerous and fatal when they go unnoticed.People of then ignore the symptoms which ultimately leads to death.